Jürgen Kuczynski: Journalism and communism

 Kuczynski returned to Germany in 1929 and settled in Berlin.
-In 1930 he joined the Communist Party.
-Between 1930 and 1933 he contributed to the party newspaper, Die Rote Fahne, in its information department and as its Economics Editor, joining the editorial board in 1931.
+In 1930 he joined the KPD.
+Between 1930 and 1933 he contributed to the party newspaper, Die Rote Fahne, in its information department and as its economics editor, joining the editorial board in 1931.
 Kuczynski wrote extensively, and he shared the economic analyses that he produced for the newspaper with the Soviet ambassador.
 The German scholar Axel Fair-Schulze argued that bildungsbürgerlich values he grew up with "...inoculated Kuczynski against becoming a die-hard Stalinist, despite being politically in tune with the Stalinist line...While he was a faithful Stalinist on the surface, Kuczynski almost instinctively refused to become a mere party soldier".

-In January 1933 the NSDAP (Nazi party) took power and quickly set up a one-party state in Germany.
+In January 1933 the Nazi Party took power and quickly set up a one-party state in Germany.
 Membership of political parties (other than of the Nazi Party) became illegal, and the ban on political parties was enforced with particular effect in respect of (former) Communist Party members.
 During the next few years, the government increasingly adopted anti-Semitic policies.

-As noted, Kuczynski was Jewish.
 During 1933 many German communists were arrested and imprisoned, while many others left the country to avoid the same fate.
 Sources indicate that as early as February/March 1933 Kuczynski and his wife discussed following his parents and four of Jürgen's five sisters in emigrating to Britain, but they decided to stay in Germany and participate in anti-fascist resistance.
 During the next three years, their work became increasingly illegal as the government's anti-democratic agenda was enacted.

 Kuczynski continued to provide analytical work on economic and social developments in Germany for the benefit of Communist Party national leaderships.
 These were made available to Soviet institutions, used in Soviet newspapers, and employed in propaganda.
-He was also active in the Revolutionary Union Opposition (Revolutionäre Gewerkschafts Opposition) movement until it was completely suppressed in 1935.
+He was also active in the Revolutionäre Gewerkschafts Opposition (Revolutionary Union Opposition) movement until it was completely suppressed in 1935.
 The risk to Kuczynski of being arrested and having his home ransacked by government agencies was pressing and constant.
 During this period he also traveled to Moscow in 1935.
 Finally, in January 1936, emigration could be put off no longer and he moved to Britain, joining his father.
 Recent scholarship confirms that the timing of his move to London was triggered by instructions received from Moscow.
-In 1936, Kuczynski started to work as a spy for Soviet military intelligence, the GRU.
+In 1936, Kuczynski started to work as a spy for Soviet military intelligence, the Main Intelligence Directorate (Главное разведывательное управление, abbreviated GRU).